open-telemetry/opentelemetry-collector-contrib/receiver/apachesparkreceiver/documentation.md

 ### spark.stage.disk.spilled

-The amount of disk space used for storing portions of overly large data chunks that couldn’t fit in memory in this stage.
+The amount of disk space used for storing portions of overly large data chunks that couldn't fit in memory in this stage.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |